 Many preschools have policies to reduce the risk of children having allergic reactions to food – for example, ‘no food sharing’ policies.
 Or you might be asked not to send foods that contain the most common allergens.
 This information is usually in the preschool’s information booklet or on its website.

-Preschools must keep a formal written record of any medication your child needs while at preschool.
-You’ll need to provide a medication authority form for this.
+Preschools must keep a formal written record of any medicines your child needs while at preschool.
+You’ll need to provide a medicines authority form for this.

 You’ll need to provide evidence of your child’s immunisation status for preschool enrolment.
 You can read more about this in our article on immunisation in childhood.